Charles Bronfman: Philanthropy

 Bronfman is chairman of the Andrea and Charles Bronfman Philanthropies Inc., a family of charitable foundations operating in Israel, the U.S., and Canada.
 Since its foundation in 1986, the charity spent more than $340 million to about 1,820 organizations.
 In 2016 Bonfman closed the charity, which was planned over years.
 Bronfman is also responsible for The Charles Bronfman Prize, honoring individuals for their humanitarian contributions.
 The first winner was Gift of Life Marrow Registry founder Jay Feinberg.
 He also founded the CRB Foundation, which runs educational enrichment classes in outlying areas in collaboration with the Education Ministry in Israel.

 Bronfman was a founding co-chairman of Historica Canada, producers of the Heritage Minutes series of television shorts.
 It was at an early meeting of this foundation (originally the CAB Foundation) that he asked the members, "If television can use 30 seconds or 60 seconds to persuade people that Cadillacs or cornflakes are interesting, couldn't we also use that short piece of time to persuade Canadians that their history is interesting?
 You tell me how to do it, and I'll fund it."
 It was out of that discussion that the Heritage Minutes were conceived, piloted, distributed through cinemas and broadcasters across the country, and then confirmed as a major contribution of the foundation – which a few years later became Historica, recently merged with the Dominion Institute.

 Bronfman joined the Giving Pledge, an initiative of the Bill & Melinda Gates Foundation.
+In 2022, he donated $5 million to McGill Institute for the Study of Canada (MISC), which he co-founded in 1994, for Conversations about Canada, launching with "Comparing Immigration Policies: Canada & the World" in 2023.

+Bronfman was one of the first signees of the Jewish Future Pledge, a charitable campaign launched in 2020 modeled after The Giving Pledge to encourage American Jews to designate at least 50% of their charitable giving to Jewish- or Israel-related causes.